IHE/ITI.MHD/input/pagecontent/ITI-66.md

 ###### 2:3.66.4.2.2.1.1 XDS Identifiers to Resource References

-Where the List Resource being returned is being translated from an XDS SubmissionSet or Folder, there will be identifiers in the SubmissionSet or Folder (e.g. IntendedRecipient) that may be represented in the List as Resource References.
+Where the List Resource being returned is being translated from an XDS SubmissionSet or Folder, there will be identifiers in the SubmissionSet or Folder (e.g., IntendedRecipient) that may be represented in the List as Resource References.
 The Document Responder is not required to convert identifiers into Resource References, but it is allowed to do this conversion.

 ##### 2:3.66.4.2.3 Expected Actions